 This can be seen even more starkly if we go beyond cultural marginalization and look at physical disability.
 In his book Disability Rhetoric, Jay passes, in my opinion, a bit too quickly over the cases of Helen Keller and Jean-Dominique Bauby, whose literary productions he takes as a sign that “nobody should be assumed incapable of communication” (p.
 143).
 Keller, most famously, managed to learn language despite being both blind and deaf.
 Learning that the signs that were being traced on the palm of one of her hands represented the cold water running over the skin of the other was the beginning of what would become a recognized literary talent.
 Bauby, who was already fully literate (indeed, he was a magazine editor) at the time that a stroke rendered him completely immobilized (“locked-in”), learned to communicate the contents of his autobiography by blinking one eye.
 He composed the entire book “in his head”, holding a chapter at a time in his memory and then “dictating” it one letter at a time.

 For Jay, these accomplishments show that “the least dangerous assumption” is one of competence, that Bauby and Keller were, despite appearances, capable of communicating.
 To me, they reveal the extreme charity of the prose form, embodied in the patience of their instructors and stenographers and rendered permanent in the conventional form of the written page, where the author’s ideas are now as independent of the reader’s patience as the ideas in any other book, where the speed of reading renders the speed of writing irrelevant, i.e., where the reader is able to ignore the body of the writer to the indisputable advantage of the latter.
-I sometimes describe the act of a composing a paragraph as working in “bullet time”.
+I sometimes describe the act of composing a paragraph as working in “bullet time”.
 Because writers have much more time to compose themselves than the reader will (conventionally) take to read them, the writer faces the reader in, as it were, slow motion.
 Like Keanu Reeves in the Matrix, writers are able to dodge bullets, even stop them in mid-air.
 In the text, being able to write is like knowing a virtual kind of kung fu.

 In his famous essay on the 1971 Ali-Frazier fight, Norman Mailer described “ego” simply as the “state of our psyche that gives us the authority to tell us we are sure of ourselves when we are not.”
 Achieving this state, perhaps, requires us to be able to, as Jay puts it, ignore our bodies.
 The authority of the ego transcends our all-too-familiar bodily limitations, however socially or materially constructed they may be.
 Freed from the limitations of a particular time and a particular space, the text gives us confidence we may not have in the here and the now of our embodiment.
 Indeed, Mailer suggested that boxers find their ego in the ring, which separates them from the complexities of social life and puts them face to face with a problem they understand how to deal with.
 Ironically, it becomes the “least dangerous” place.
-I believe that writers likewise find their authority in the text (there’s a reason we call them “authors”) where they, too, are able to transcend the particularities of their embodiment.
+I believe that writers likewise find their authority (there’s a reason we call them “authors”) in the text where they, too, are able to transcend the particularities of their embodiment.
 As writing instructors, we teach them how to control this space.
 We show them how to handle themselves.
 We train them to be themselves in prose.